Shreyboiii/Pong-Game/README.md

 ## Overview
 This project is a simple implementation of the classic Pong game using C++.
-The game is designed to be a fun project that showcases basic game development concepts like rendering, game physics, and input handling.
+The game is designed to showcases basic game development concepts like rendering, game physics, and input handling.

 ## Features
 - **Rendering:** Simple 2D rendering of game elements including paddles, ball, and the game arena.